tanishq-dubey/hive/README.md

 In this part we want to accomplish three tasks:

  1. Have drones register with queens, and have queens keep a list of drones
- 2. Have queeens give a task to a random drone.
+ 2. Have queens give a task to a random drone.
  3. Have queens heartbeat with drones